LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Perform_Compliance_Search.md

     **folderid:29563324EDBAD64D94CED5C383FE47E000000000010C0000(c:c)(subject:Confidential)**

-16. To start the compliance search, at the command prompt type the following command press Enter:
+15. To start the compliance search, at the command prompt type the following command press Enter:

     `Start-ComplianceSearch -Identity $Search.Identity`

-17. It Will take a few minutes for the compliance search to complete.
+16. It Will take a few minutes for the compliance search to complete.
 To check its status, at the command prompt type the following command press Enter:

     `Get-ComplianceSearch -Identity "Inbox Search AlexW"`

-18. Once the status shows as **Completed**, type the following command press Enter:
+17. Once the status shows as **Completed**, type the following command press Enter:

     `Get-ComplianceSearch -Identity "Inbox Search AlexW" | FL`

     **Note:**: The search results display all users, but we only have an item count greater than 0 for Alex Wilber.
 This is because in the command ran above, we have exchangelocation -all.
-If we want to specifc a single mailbox we can rerun the command and set the exchange location to the SMTP of Alex Wilber.
+If we want to specific a single mailbox we can rerun the command and set the exchange location to the SMTP of Alex Wilber.

-19. To remove the confidential items identified out of Alex's inbox we will need to start a new compliance action.
+18. To remove the confidential items identified out of Alex's inbox we will need to start a new compliance action.
 At the command prompt type the following command press Enter:

     `New-ComplianceSearchAction -SearchName "Inbox Search AlexW" -Purge -PurgeType HardDelete -Confirm:$false`

-20. It Will take a few minutes for the compliance action to complete.
+19. It Will take a few minutes for the compliance action to complete.
 To check its status, at the command prompt type the following command press Enter:

     `Get-ComplianceSearchAction "Inbox search AlexW_Purge" | FL`

     Once the **Status** shows **Completed** you will see next to **Results** a value = **Purge Type: HardDelete; Item count: 1...**.

-21. Lasly, we will verify that the email has been deleted from the Alex Wilbers inbox.
+20. Lastly, we will verify that the email has been deleted from the Alex Wilbers inbox.
 In the **Windows Taskbar**, right-click **Microsoft Edge** and select **New -inPrivate window**.

-22. Enter the following URL in the address bar: **<https://outlook.office.com/mail/>**.
+21. Enter the following URL in the address bar: **<https://outlook.office.com/mail/>**.

-23. On the **Sign in** page, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and then enter the tenant email password provided by your lab hosting provider on the **Enter password** page.
+22. On the **Sign in** page, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and then enter the tenant email password provided by your lab hosting provider on the **Enter password** page.
 Select **Sign in**.

-24. On the **Stay signed in?** window, select the **Don’t show this again** check box and then select **No**.
+23. On the **Stay signed in?** window, select the **Don’t show this again** check box and then select **No**.

-25. You are now logged into **Outlook on the Web** against Alex Wilbers Mailbox.
+24. You are now logged into **Outlook on the Web** against Alex Wilbers Mailbox.
 Take a few minutes to check Alex's **Inbox** & **Deleted items**.

-    Notice the confidential email sent by **Allan Deyoung** is not visable in any of Alex's mailbox folders.
+    Notice the confidential email sent by **Allan Deyoung** is not visible in any of Alex's mailbox folders.
 This indicates that you have successfully purged the confidential item.

 ## End of lab 3